PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 We can combine a sample changer position with motor movements.
 This is useful for custom mounting that may not perfectly align with the sample changer positions.
-Alternately, since *any* block can be set in the measure command, this can also be used to set temperatures and other sample environment parameters.
+Alternately, since any block can be set within the measure command, it is also possible to set temperatures and other beam-line parameters for a measurement.

 >>> def weird_place():
 ...   gen.cset(Translation=100)
 ...   gen.cset(CoarseZ=-75)
->>> measure("Sample Name", weird_place, uamps=10)
+>>> measure("Sample Name", weird_place, Julabo1_SP=37, uamps=10)
 Moving to position weird_place
+Moving Julabo1_SP to 37
 Using the following Sample Parameters
 Geometry=Flat Plate
 Width=10